Best of The Root Cause Network™ Newsletter – Beat ‘Em or Lead ‘Em … A Tale of Two Plants

 Can you change from Plant 1 to Plant 2?
 YES!
 But how???

-The first step has to be made by senior managers.
-The right attitude must be adopted before trust can be developed and a systematic approach can succeed.
+The first step must be taken by senior managers.
+The right attitude must be adopted before trust can be developed, and a systematic approach can succeed.

-Part of exhibiting the belief in your people is making sure that they have the tools they need.
+Part of demonstrating your belief in your people is making sure they have the tools they need.
 This includes:

-• Training people to use the root cause analysis tool and the databases that go with them.
+- Training people to use the root cause analysis tool and the databases that go with it.

 YOU CAN CHANGE